nrvnrvn/secreter/README.md

 ## Project status: alpha

+### Cryptography API

+Core cryptography API is freezed and is unlikely to be changed.
+It is open for extension and adding more providers.
+Thorough independent security audit is badly needed and welcome!

+### Kubernetes API and CLI

 The basic features have been completed, and while no breaking API changes are currently planned, the API can change in a backwards incompatible way before the project is declared stable.

 ## Overview